Chapter 4 Select Destinations The Americas & the Caribbean

 Rabies vaccination should be considered for travelers who will be involved in outdoor activities, such as bicycling, camping, or hiking, especially in rural areas, or who will have occupational exposure to animals.
 It is particularly recommended for long-term travelers such as missionaries and their children.
 Although yellow fever is not a disease risk in Guatemala or Belize, the governments of both countries require travelers arriving from countries where there is yellow fever virus transmission to present proof of yellow fever vaccination.

 Malaria is found throughout Belize, except for Belize City and islands frequented by tourists.
 In Guatemala, malaria is found only in rural areas at altitudes <4,921 ft (1,500 m); therefore, the specific destination is important to know.
 Travelers who plan to visit only the capital and highlands in Guatemala do not need malaria chemoprophylaxis.
 Travelers who mention plans to scuba dive or visit Mayan ruins, though, will be at risk for malaria.
-Some clinicians feel that primaquine is the preferred antimalarial drug (only after G6PD testing and never to be used in pregnant women) because of the amount of Plasmodium vivax, although chloroquine, atovaquone-proguanil, doxycycline, and mefloquine can also be prescribed.
+For areas with risk of malaria, recommended prophylactic drugs include atovaquone-proguanil, chloroquine, doxycycline, mefloquine, or primaquine.

 Other Vectorborne Diseases

-Mosquito and insect precautions are important for travelers to Central America to protect themselves from vectorborne diseases (see Chapter 2, Protection against Mosquitoes, Ticks, & Other Insects & Arthropods).
-All of Central America is endemic for dengue.
-GeoSentinel Surveillance Network data show that dengue is the most common cause of febrile illness in travelers returning from this area.
+Mosquito and insect precautions are important for travelers to Central America to protect themselves from vectorborne diseases (see Chapter 2, Protection against Mosquitoes, Ticks, & Other Arthropods).
+Dengue is endemic in all of Central America.
+GeoSentinel Surveillance Network data show that dengue is the most common diagnosed cause of febrile illness in travelers returning from this area.
+Local transmission of chikungunya has also been reported in Guatemala and Belize, having first been reported in Central America in June of 2014.
+The illness presents with fever and joint pain and the typical course is about 1 week, though joint symptoms may be persistent.
 Cutaneous leishmaniasis has been reported in travelers to these countries as well.
 Cutaneous larva migrans, caused by skin infection with dog or cat hookworm larva, can occur on any part of the body but is frequently related to walking barefoot on contaminated beaches, so footwear may be protective.
-Filariasis, onchocerciasis (river blindness), and American trypanosomiasis (Chagas disease) are other diseases carried by insects that have occurred in these areas, mostly in rural areas and mostly in the indigenous populations.
+American trypanosomiasis (Chagas disease) is another disease carried by insects that has occurred in these areas, mostly in rural areas and mostly in the indigenous populations.
+Although Guatemala has not yet been certified as free of onchocerciasis (river blindness), transmission has not been reported since 2011.

 Diarrhea in travelers is common throughout both Guatemala and Belize and is the most common complaint in returning travelers who seek medical attention at GeoSentinel clinics.
 Travelers should be reminded of precautions for safe food and water and carry an antibiotic for self-treatment (see the Food & Water Precautions and Travelers’ Diarrhea sections in Chapter 2).